Vexcited/SolidCord/README.md

 # Navigate into the folder, if not done.
 cd SolidCord

-# Use bun to install dependencies.
+# Use pnpm to install dependencies.
-bun install
+pnpm install
 ```

-Please, try to stick with `bun` so we don't conflict with any other Node.js package manager.
+Please, try to stick with `pnpm` so we don't conflict with any other package manager.

 If you need to update `cargo` packages for the `src-tauri` folder,